 “We think this is a great thing for the future of Virtual PC,” said McDonough.
 There is probably nobody better than the Mac Business Unit at Microsoft to bring Windows onto the Mac.”

-Added comment from Ron Okamoto, Apple’s vice president of Worldwide Developer Relations.
+Update: Added comment from Ron Okamoto, Apple’s vice president of Worldwide Developer Relations.
 Second update: Added comments from Connectix Vice President Kurt Schmucker.